nathasm/martinet/README.md

 #### Martinet PORT

 The port to connect to martinet on.
 This should be the same port defined by the martinet object's port option.

+### Status PORT

+The port used to send status notifications back to the martinet server.
+This would include progress and error notificaitons.